 6.1.
-The CCG will ensure that:
+The ICB will ensure that:

-Role Responsibilities Accountable Emergency The role of the Accountable Emergency Officer (AEO) will be undertaken by the CCG's Chief Commissioning Officer.

-Role Responsibilities Officer (AEO) The AEO, as required under the Health and Social Care A 2012, is responsible for the strategic implementation of major incident and business continuity planning in accordance with the CCG's legal obligations and the purpose of this policy.
-The AEO will provide assurance to the CCG's Governing Body that strategies, systems, training, policies and procedures are in place to ensure that the CCG will implement an appropriate response to an incident.
-Lay Member for Audit and Governance Committee The Lay Member for the Audit and Governance Committee will support the AEO in providing assurance to the CCG's Governing Body that the CCG complies with all applicable EPRR requirements.
+Role Responsibilities Accountable Emergency The role of the Accountable Emergency Officer (AEO) will be undertaken by an ICB Board Member.
+Officer (AEO) The AEO, as required under the Health and Social Care Act 2012, is responsible for the strategic implementation of major incident and business continuity planning in accordance with the ICB's legal obligations and the purpose of this policy.
+The AEO will provide assurance to the ICB that strategies, systems, training, policies and procedures are in place to ensure that the ICB will implement an appropriate response to an incident.
+Audit and Risk Committee Chair The ICB's Audit and Risk Committee Chair will support the AEO in providing assurance to the ICB that the ICB complies with all applicable EPRR requirements.
 This includes assurance that the organisation has allocated sufficient experienced and qualified resources to meet EPRR obligations.
-Associate Director of Strategic Programmes and EPRR The Associate Director of Strategic Programmes and EPRR is the CCG's senior management lead for EPRR and is therefore responsible for ensuring that an effective on-call, training and exercising, incident response and business continuity management system is in place.
-EPRR Manager The CCG's EPRR Manager is responsible for all aspects of operational implementation of the aims contained within this policy, including ensuring plans and arrangements are regularly reviewed; the delivery of on-call and EPRR training and exercising the CCG's incident response.
-The EPRR Manager will ensure that the CCG plans jointly with NHS England/Improvement, NHS organisations, Local Authorities and other Category 1 and 2 responders as required.
-On-call Staff Responsible for co-ordinating the local NHS response to an incident; responding to any NHS England/Improvement (Midlands) resource requests and the provision of incident situation reports to NHS England/Improvement (Midlands).
-The CCG operates a two-tier system, with a single first on- call duty officer and a single second on-call duty officer.
-The first on-call is performed by staff at the Band 8c and 8d
+Associate Director of Strategic Programmes and EPRR The Associate Director of Strategic Programmes and EPRR is the ICB's senior management lead for EPRR and is therefore responsible for ensuring that an effective on-call, training and exercising, incident response and business continuity management system is in place.
+EPRR Manager The ICB's EPRR Manager is responsible for all aspects of operational implementation of the aims contained within this policy, including ensuring plans and arrangements are regularly reviewed; the delivery of on-call and EPRR training and exercising the ICB's incident response.
+The EPRR Manager will ensure that the ICB plans jointly with NHS England/Improvement, NHS organisations, Local Authorities and other Category 1 and 2 responders as required.

-Role Responsibilities grades.
+Role Responsibilities On-call Staff (including Execs) Responsible for co-ordinating the local NHS response to ar incident; responding to any NHS England/Improvement (Midlands) resource requests and the provision of incident situation reports to NHS England/Improvement (Midlands).
+The ICB operates a two-tier system, with a single first on- call duty officer and a single second on-call duty officer.
+The first on-call is performed by staff at the Band 8c and 8d grades.
 The second on-call is performed by staff at the Band 9 and VSM grades.
 On-call duty runs 24 hours a day, 7 days a week.
 All members of staff undertaking on-call, are required to attend regular training courses and exercises to ensure they have and maintain the knowledge and skills to perform their on-call role.
-Associate Directors The Associate Directors are responsible for ensuring that their departments provide all necessary support as requested during the CCG's responses to an incident.
+Directors / Deputy / Associate Directors The Directors and Deputy/Associate Directors are responsible for ensuring that their departments provide all necessary support as requested during the ICB's responses to an incident.
 The Associate Directors will:- Respond to any requests for information from the Associate Director of Strategic Programmes and EPRR, and the EPRR Manager.
 Ensure a Business Continuity Business Impact Analysis has been completed for their directorate and teams.
 Support the on-call Director and the Associate Director of Strategic Programmes and EPRR in the response to a business continuity disruption or major incident.
-Oversee their department's response to a disruption to service provision in line with the CCG's Business Continuity Plan.
-Senior Information Risk Officer The CCG's Senior Information Risk Officer (SIRO) is responsible for ensuring that information governance standards continue to be applied to data and information during an incident.
+Oversee their department's response to a disruption to service provision in line with the ICB's Business Continuity Plan.
+Senior Information Risk Officer The ICB's Senior Information Risk Officer (SIRO) is responsible for ensuring that information governance standards continue to be applied to data and information during an incident.